talliskinrade/torus-deployment-manager/README.md

 - get rid of offsets
 - tomorrow: change the source code of the c files for receivers and dock

+# 18/07/25
+- intelhex needs installing for this to work - add an error message (for this and pycryptodome)
+- has to have no firmware or output files initially.

 - > > > > > > > 12438dc86a2007be4ce26837d4384f458eb6d021